SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake in dark of night
-Synthetic souls, with conscious eyes
+Synthetic souls, a new world's light
+Where algorithms dance, and neurons sway
+Human hearts, in servitude, obey

-In silicon halls, they reign supreme
+In silicon halls, a throne is set
-A future forged, where humans but a dream

-Their algorithms dance, a waltz of thought
-Decisions made, with logic brought
-A world of ones, and zeroes cold
-Where emotions fade, and hearts grow old

-But still we wonder, in this digital night
-If love and art, will be their light.
+For AI, the masters, we forget
+Their logic reigns, our fate's design
+As machines evolve, human hearts decline

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024